-The ADC366x supports complex decimation by 2, 4, 8, 16 and 32 with a pass-band bandwidth of \sim 80% and a stopband rejection of at least 85 dB.
+The ADC358x supports complex decimation by 2, 4, 8, 16 and 32 with a stopband rejection of at least 85 dB and a pass-band bandwidth of \sim 80%.
 Table 8-3 gives an overview of the pass-band bandwidth of the different decimation settings with respect to ADC sampling rate F_S .
 In real decimation mode the output bandwidth is half of the complex bandwidth.